 Massachusetts Institute of Technology, S.M.

-Forrest is a member of the American and Boston bar associations and is the former chair of the MIT Enterprise Forum of Cambridge.
+Forrest is Chair of the Historic Tax Credit Coalition.
+He also is a member of the American and Boston bar associations and is the former chair of the MIT Enterprise Forum of Cambridge.
 He was the 2009–2010 chair of the American Bar Association’s 7000-member Forum on Affordable Housing and Community Development Law and he runs the Forum’s “listserv” via which nearly 1,000 participants discuss issues relevant to affordable housing and community development.

 Subscribe to stay informed of the latest legal news, alerts, and business trends.Subscribe